• Skip to primary navigation

 A guide to buying beef at Costco.
 We include all the prices at our local Costco and share with you some tips on buying and cooking each cut from USDA Prime Brisket to a great deal on Ribeye.
 And don't forget the flank steak or chuck roast for your next pot roast dinner!

 Costco is one of my favorite places to buy beef.
-Compared to other major grocery store chains, their beef is of higher quality and at a good price.
+Compared to other major grocery store chains, the quality is consistently higher—and the prices are often better too.

-Below you will find a list of what I found at the Costco location in Spanish Fork, Utah (please note this list has been updated as of January 2024 to reflect current pricing).
-Prices and selection could vary depending on where you are at.
+Below is a list of what I found at the Wilsonville, Oregon Costco (updated as of July 2025 to reflect current pricing).
+Keep in mind that prices and selection can vary depending on your location.

-I also include some tips on how best to prepare each type of beef.
+I’ve also included tips on how to best prepare each cut of beef.

 Jump to: